birc-aeh/au-slurm-package/README.md

 Then it deletes the job specific folders, and runs a sanity check to make sure the node is still healthy.

+Must be present on all compute-nodes.

 ### slurm-task-prolog
 The task prolog is run as the user before the users script, it sets a few environment variables for compatibility with the old Torque system.

+Must be present on all compute-nodes.

 ### controller-prolog & slurm-remote-prolog
 We don't want a node to take a job and then immediately fail.
 It should